researchart/rose6icse/submissions/available/junwenyang/INSTALL.md

   ```
   Then the summary will be printed in the terminal.

-  Also, details presented in the `summary` tab of  the pre-compiled [excel file](http://bit.ly/top-5-popular-types-of-different-layers)

 * Table 8: app versions vs constraint changes

   Go to the `main278/formatchecker/` script folder and run: